SEMOSS/documentation/docusaurus/docs/How To/Pixel Calls and Reactors/Frequently Used Pixel Calls.md

         POWER(3, 2);
         ```
 3. Some Pixel commands use pipes (“|”).
 A pipe is used to indicate that you would like to chain a Pixel command with a previous one.
 Essentially, the output of one reactor is taken and put into the next reactor so that the Pixel commands build off of each other.
 4. Finally, a semi-colon (“;”)!
 A semicolon is a terminator and will be found at the end of your chain of commands.
 A semicolon indicates that you want to create a sink.
 It is best to create a sink when you are at a logical endpoint, meaning you do not need to use the output of your command for another reactor.
-For example, a logical endpoint is when you want to push your data to the frontend of CFG AI so that it can be viewed.
+For example, a logical endpoint is when you want to push your data to the frontend of SEMOSS so that it can be viewed.

 ## List of Useful Pixel Calls
 There are many pixels calls/commands available that allows us to perform various kinds of tasks.
 To get a comprehensive list of all available Pixel commands, simply type `Help()` into the console.